jayehernandez/letra-extension/docs/new_language.md

 1. Make a copy of the reference sheet above. `File -> Make a copy`
 2. Fill in the **words** column.
 * 💁🏻‍♀️ Tip: Since this may take quite some time, I suggest translating the words using Google Translate first and refine the translations afterwards.
 Google sheets has a handy formula for this.
 You can read more about it [here](https://support.google.com/docs/answer/3093331?hl=en)!
+You can also use the auto-translate tool found in the docs section to fill in the words column.
+Follow the instructions in the auto-translate file and the translated words will be automatically added to the Google Sheet for your review.
 ```
 = GOOGLETRANSLATE("Hello World","en","es")
 = GOOGLETRANSLATE(word, source_language, target_language)